SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/02-Routing-Concepts.md

 Then, the client creates a **GET** request to route found in the `href` tag.

-On the **server** side, the request is processed and a response (in the form of HTML, JSON, images, etc.) is returned.
+On the **server** side, the request is processed and response (in the form of HTML, JSON, images, etc.) is returned.

 Finally, the browser loads a completely **new webpage**, discarding the previous one.